alphagov/styleguides/using-rubocop.md

 ## Jenkins builds

-You may wish to use your project's Jenkins build to track whether more violations of the Ruby styleguide are being added to your project.
+You may wish to use your project's Jenkins build to track whether more violations of the Ruby style guide are being added to your project.
 For an example of how to set that up for a project, please see:

 * [whitehall](https://github.com/alphagov/whitehall/pull/2228)